Mr. Brodie Christian, Principal

 Mr. Brodie Christian (Mr. C.)

-Dr. Christine Clayman, Assistant Principal
+Dr. Christine Clayman

-My name is Christine Clayman, and I continue to be excited to be at your service as your Vice Principal, here at Bighorn Country!
+My name is Christine Clayman, and I continue to be excited to be at your service as your Assistant Principal, here at Bighorn Country!
 I was born and raised in Kenya, Africa and speak two other languages besides English!
 I have a Bachelor’s degree in Education from Kenyatta University, an MBA degree from United States International University-Africa (USIU), an (MAT) degree from Sierra Nevada University, and a doctoral degree in Educational Leadership and Conflict Resolution from Nova Southeastern University (NSU).